mohammad-saber/NEM-Generation-Reporting-Pipeline/README.md

 - **NEM regions:** NSW1, VIC1, QLD1, SA1, TAS1 are the five interconnected regions of the Australian National Electricity Market.
 - **RRP:** The Regional Reference Price is the settlement price for each 5-minute dispatch interval.
 The market cap and floor are set by AEMO and are reviewed annually.
 - **DUID:** Dispatch Unit Identifier — the unique identifier for each generating unit registered with AEMO.

+> **AI Tool used:** I used ChatGPT to check SQL queries and revise the README file.

+---